-Therefore, per the TTUHSC Operating Policy and Procedure 10.20, in order to complete matriculation to the TTUHSC School of Medicine, all prospective matriculants will submit a background check, through a prescribed vendor.
+Therefore, per the TTUHSC Operating Policy and Procedure 10.20, in order to complete matriculation to the TTUHSC School of Medicine, all prospective matriculants will submit a background check, through a prescribed vendor, to the TTUHSC Office of the Registrar.
 Refusal to complete the self-disclosure/criminal background check will preclude the student from admission and matriculation.
 All criminal history provided is confidential and shall be protected from disclosure to the greatest extent provided by law.
 It must be noted by the applicant, that matriculation will be completed only after receipt and review of the release form, self-disclosure information, and receipt of the subsequent background check record indicating no criminal history, unless otherwise indicated.
-Where a record of criminal history exists, each prospective matriculant will be evaluated individually, and recommendations for enrollment or withdrawal/revocation of acceptance/admission will be made by the Admissions Selection Committee.
+Where a record of criminal history exists, each prospective matriculant will be evaluated individually, and recommendations for enrollment or withdrawal/revocation of acceptance/admission will be made by the School of Medicine.